nicobenz/GameStudies-ActionRequests/README.md

 ## Early results
 ### Transcripts
-Early results of the transcript approach using (normalised scores to move curves closer together) show that the verb *talk* sees a falling curve.
+Early results of the transcript approach -- using normalised scores to move curves closer together -- show that the verb *talk* sees a falling curve.
 Maybe because talking is a big part of character introduction that might be strongest in early and mid-parts.
-Verb *help* has a rising curve till the middle and then a falling curve. *Kill* has a continiously rising curve.
+Verb *help* has a rising curve till the middle and then a falling curve.
+*Kill* has a continiously rising curve.
 Maybe because player characters usually rise in power as the game progresses and are more able to perform these tasks later than earlier.
 I also suspect these verbs differ not only in video games as a whole but also within genres.
-Survival games show falling curve for most verbs.
+Survival games show falling curves for most verbs.
 Maybe because of the lower power levels of the player character in these type of games.
 So maybe there can be some general and also genre-specific findings.
 ![Early transcript findings](data/results/plots/lineplot-All_Genres.png)